o2-almutairi/Car-Club-Bays/docs/implementation.md

 These files contain necessary settings of the application

 Now let's Have a look at the other files and folders of this application
+## bin
+This folder contains the compilation scripts or any temporary files that are created during execution.
+## public
+This folder contains the different source files that are used in application.
+The folder is further divided into three directories that are images to store images, javascripts to store javascript files and stylesheets to store CSS or style files.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?